cardoner1993/leetcode/README.md

-# leetcode_scala
+# leetcode
-Scala solutions for leetcode problems.
+Solutions for leetcode problems.

-Uploading direct solution for all leetcode problems.
+Backlog of different implementations for leetcode problems.